eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 .. code-block:: bash

-   squeue -u $USER --format="%j %name %U %R" squeue --jobid 1234 --format="%j %name %U %R"
+    $ squeue -u $USER --format="%j %name %U %R"
+    $ squeue --jobid 1234 --format="%j %name %U %R"

 .. note::

-   Not only pending jobs have the field reason set, also failure completed jobs show the reason of its fail in it.
+   Not only pending jobs set the reason field, also failed jobs show the reason for its failure.

 .. note::

    You can also use ``sprio`` in order to know the priority of your job(s).
    For further information see ``man sprio``

 In the following table [3]_ we describe the most common reasons: